Kadhai (film)

-Kathai is a 2010 Indian Tamil-language thriller film written and directed by Abhishek.
+Kadhai is a 2010 Indian Tamil-language thriller film written and directed by Abhishek.
 Produced by Rajan Radhakrishnan, the film stars newcomers Shaan Kumar and Nivedhitha, along with Abhinay in the lead roles.
 Deepa Venkat, Nalini, and Ganja Karuppu play supporting roles.
 The music was composed by newcomer Paul Jacob with cinematography by Abushah and editing by R. R. Eashwar.
 The film was released on 29 January 2010.

 Plot

 The movie opens when Narain (Shaan), an acclaimed writer, becoming a winner of the Booker prize for one of his works.
 While he dedicates the honour to his wife Kavya (Nivedhitha), a flashback reveals some secrets in the couple's life.

 Narain first sees Kavya playing her violin in a musical theatre.
 After the performance, Narain and Kavya meet, where he asks her to sign his violin.
 Narain and Kavya become friends soon after, and they fall in love.
 One day, when Kavya comes to Narain's home, she notices his awards for his books and realizes that he is an esteemed writer.
 Narain asks Kavya to marry him right there, and she agrees.

 Coming to the present, the husband and wife are now in the United States, where they meet Anand (Abhinay), a childhood friend of Kavya.
 Narain soon starts to write another book, and when Kavya reads it, she finds out that it is about their personal life, including intercourse.
 When she confronts her husband, Narain replies that it will only look like a story to the outside world.
 Narain continues to write his book about how a husband tortures his wife.
 To truly understand how it feels, Narain tortures Kavya, asking how it felt each time.
 One day, Anand comes to their home, where he observes how Narain mistreats Kavya.
 Knowing that Anand knows his secrets, Narain attacks and kills him.
 Finally, Kavya tries to flee her husband but gets caught.
 Narain wants to do another "experiment" on her and hangs her from their ceiling fan.
 Just before death, Narain snaps the rope to ask how Kavya felt and when she did not reply, he decided to hang himself to see how it feels like.
 On doing so, Narain kills himself, and Kavya is left alone.